|

 gates of the French rampart in a radial pattern.

-from the French period of Canada and has witnessed Canada’s major
+dates from the French period of Canada and has witnessed Canada’s major

 political changes.
 Today, one can observe around Place d’Armes